Belmarsh is a high security prisoner’s prison in southeast London.

 Find out about call charges

-You can arrive 30-40 minutes before the time of your visit to go through security and check in.
+You can arrive up to 1 hour before the time of your visit to go through security and check in.

 How to book legal and professional visits